imzqqq/chat/website/spec/content/appendices.md

 }
 ```

-## Conventions for Chat APIs
+## Conventions for Matrix APIs

-This section is intended primarily to guide API designers when adding to Chat,
+This section is intended primarily to guide API designers when adding to Matrix,
 setting guidelines to follow for how those APIs should work.
 This is important to
-maintain consistency with the Chat protocol, and thus improve developer
+maintain consistency with the Matrix protocol, and thus improve developer
 experience.

 ### HTTP endpoint and JSON property naming